Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Related Work

 \subpara{Camera pose regression.} Pose estimation can also be formulated as a supervised regression problem \cite{miao2016cnn, bui2017x}.
 Prior work has focused on regressing parameterizations of rotations that have been shown to introduce discontinuities in the representation space, \eg Euler angles and quaternions~\cite{zhou2019continuity}.
 In point cloud registration, higher-dimensional parameterizations of $\SO3$ have been proposed that do not suffer from this issue \cite{zhou2019continuity,peretroukhin2020smooth,lin2023algebraically}.
 We investigate these parameterizations in the context of 2D/3D image registration.

-\subpara{Self-supervision.} Augmenting training data with synthetically generated X-rays helps overcome the small clinical sample sizes when training landmark extractors \cite{esteban2019towards, jaganathan2023self, shrestha2023x} and pose regressors \cite{miao2016cnn, zhang2023patient}.
-While generating synthetic data for PnP registration pretraining still requires manual annotations of landmarks on each new CT, rendered X-rays come with ground truth camera poses.
-Typically, a finite number of synthetic X-rays is generated for pretraining \cite{miao2016cnn, zhang2023patient}, failing to address the central limitation of CNN-based pose regression: as CNN-based pose regressors perform pose estimation through memorization of the training set~\cite{sattler2019understanding}, we use a fast differentiable X-ray renderer to generate potentially infinite synthetic data.
+\subpara{Self-supervision.} Augmenting training data with synthetically generated \xrays helps overcome the small clinical sample sizes when training landmark extractors \cite{esteban2019towards, jaganathan2023self, shrestha2023x} and pose regressors \cite{miao2016cnn, zhang2023patient}.
+While generating synthetic data for PnP registration pretraining still requires manual annotations of landmarks on each new CT, rendered \xrays come with ground truth camera poses for free.
+Typically, a finite number of synthetic \xrays is generated for pretraining \cite{miao2016cnn, zhang2023patient}, failing to address the central limitation of CNN-based pose regression: as CNN-based pose regressors perform pose estimation through memorization of the training set~\cite{sattler2019understanding}, we use a fast differentiable \xray renderer to generate unlimited synthetic training data.